 Crypto tax classification taxonomy

 Every transaction the CryptoTaxEdge engine classifies resolves to one category and one tax treatment, with a confidence score.
-This is the closed set it uses — the same values returned by the API, the Classification Explorer, and the review tools.
+This is the closed set it uses, the same values returned by the API, the Classification Explorer, and the review tools.
+For how a raw transaction becomes a treatment, see how crypto tax classification works.

 Treatment enum